 - Type “Snipping Tool.”

-- You will see the snipping tool option shown up there.
-Click on it.
+- You will see the eponymous option shown there so click it to access it.

-Both Windows 8 and 8.1 versions has the same steps for accessing the snip screenshot tool.
+Both Windows 8 and 8.1 versions have the same steps for accessing the snip screenshot tool.
 Here’s how to proceed to open the Windows 8/8.1 version of Snipping Tool:

 - Click on the Start.